More about: Price of Visiting Auschwitz: Cost of Tickets and Guided Tours

 What does this tour include?

-• Return to the centre of Krakow or to your hotel by the same private bus
+- Return to the centre of Krakow or to your hotel in the same private bus

 Why do I recommend this option?

-This is without a doubt the best value for money option you will find to visit Auschwitz.
+This is without a doubt the best value for money option you will find for visiting Auschwitz.
 Doing the tour with an expert guide (and especially in your own language) will help you get a deeper understanding of the history and the visit and will also allow you to forget about the logistics of getting there and back on your own.

 How much does it cost to visit Auschwitz and the Salt Mines?